- Executive Director's Office

 - Season 1

-Mail room services for the Surrey campus includes 1) sorting incoming mail, 2) pick up and delivery of mail for all departments, and 3) shipping and receiving.
+Mail Room and Central Receiving for the Surrey campus includes 1) sorting incoming mail, 2) pick up and delivery of mail for all departments, and 3) shipping and receiving.

 Hours of Operation

-Inter-Campus mail service is handled by a local courier for the Surrey, Burnaby and Vancouver campuses.
-Faculty and staff members can drop off outgoing mail in the designated slot at the mail station.
-Transit may take up to a couple of days to reach the intended recipient for the Burnaby and Vancouver campuses.
+Inter-Campus mail is handled by a local courier to the Burnaby and Vancouver campuses.
+Faculty and staff members can drop off outgoing inter-campus mail in the mail drop box on SRYC Level 3.
+Inter-campus mail can take up to 2 business days to reach recipients at the Burnaby and Vancouver campuses.

 Canada Post Oversize/Bulk Mail Out